ethereum/distributed-validator-specs/README.md

 ![General Architecture](figures/general-architecture.png)

-This specification presents a way to implement Distributed Validator Client software as middleware between the Beacon Node (BN) and Validator Client (VC).
-That is to say that the connected BN thinks it is talking to a "normal" VC and the VC acts as though it is connected to a "normal" BN where as in reality, all communication is being intercepted by the DV in order for it to provide all the additional functionality.
+This specification presents a way to implement Distributed Validator Client software as middleware between the Beacon Node (BN) and Validator Client (VC):
+- all communication between the BN and VC is intercepted by the DVC in order for it to provide the additional DV functionality.
+- the BN & VC are unaware of the presence of the DVC, i.e., they think they are connected to each other as usual.

+### Assumptions
+- We assume *N* total nodes and an *M-of-N* threshold signature scheme.
+    - For general compatibility with BFT consensus protocols, we assume that `M = (2 * N / 3) + 1`.
+- This specification assumes [some leader-based safety-favoring consensus protocol](src/dvspec/consensus.py) for the Co-Validators to decide on signing upon the same attestation/block.
+We assume that the consensus protocol runs successfully with *M* correct nodes out of *N* total nodes.
+- We assume the usual prerequisites for safe operation of the Validator Client, such as an up-to-date anti-slashing database, correct system clock, etc.
+- We disregard the voting on the "correct" Ethereum fork for now - this functionality will be added in a future update.

 ### Desired Guarantees
 - **Safety (against key theft)**: